Understanding Mexico's economic landscape via data transformations

 Labor slack and its composition shape inflation pressure, policy timing, and social risk.
 Unemployment, underemployment, and unemployment by gender reveal how broad and uneven slack is; longer unemployment durations and weaker prospects for the more-educated raise scarring risks and damp wage growth.
 In Mexico's large informal sector, the informal employment share can swing sharply — often contracting faster in downturns as unprotected jobs are cut first, then rebounding early — masking true slack if headline unemployment alone is tracked.
 Tracking these dimensions helps distinguish cyclical slack from structural mismatches and calibrate monetary policy accordingly.

-INEGI's Q4 2025 Productivity Data Signals Mixed Fortunes in the Secondary Sector
+INEGI's Q4 2025 Productivity Release: A Mixed Bag for Mexico's Secondary Sector

 View static chart (PNG)